Senior Research Fellow, Stanford University & Advisor, Committee for Cyber-, Infrastructure, National Science Foundation, USA

 At Stanford University, Neerja is researching business models and metrics for technology-based solutions in the interest of humanitarian, educational, and sustainable development goals.
 Her Stanford research has been published in conference proceeding and as chapter "Eco-Stacking: A Strategy for Success in Business and Social Agendas" in the 2007 book titled "Innovative Approaches to Reducing Global Poverty."

 "Neerja Raman’s visionary and results-driven approach has created one of the most highly respected and motivated teams in HP’s central research laboratory for the company’s innovative camera and inkjet products.
 Her team is geographically dispersed, global, and a model of diversity."

 At HP Labs, her team developed prototypes and conducted studies to understand the beneficial effects of multimedia and internet technology in education.
-Neerja led HP’s Art and Science initiative where imaging technology is applied to preservation and dissemination of art to enhance cross cultural understanding.
+Neerja led HP’s art and science initiative where imaging technology is applied to preservation and dissemination of art to enhance cross-cultural understanding.

-From 1997 to 2004 Neerja was the technical representative for Hewlett Packard in working with international corporations and multiple U.S. government agencies in designing programs and technologies to dissuade unethical applications of digital imaging such as currency counterfeiting.
+From 1997 to 2004, Neerja was the technical representative for HP, working with international corporations and multiple United States government agencies in designing programs and technologies to dissuade unethical applications of digital imaging like currency counterfeiting.

 Neerja’s expertise includes defining research strategy, investments to drive business growth and people management.
-She has cultivated partnerships around the world and managed research teams across Europe, Asia and Latin America.
-She works equally well with businesses, academics and government officials to develop highly respected programs of global impact.
+She has cultivated partnerships around the world and managed research teams across Europe, Asia, and Latin America.
+She works equally well with businesses, academics, and government officials to develop highly respected programs of global impact.

-Drawing on the traditional teachings of her upbringing in India and her experiences working as a manager of globally distributed teams, Neerja published a management guide called "The Practice and Philosophy of Decision Making: A Seven Step Spiritual Guide."
-She was featured at the authors’ expo "Books that Empower Women", at the WITI annual conference, 2004.
+Drawing on the traditional teachings of her upbringing in India and her experiences working as a manager of globally distributed teams, Neerja published a management guide called "The Practice and Philosophy of Decision Making: A Seven-Step Spiritual Guide."
+She was featured at the authors’ expo "Books that Empower Women," at the WITI annual conference, 2004.

-Neerja serves on the advisory board of Maitri, a women’s self empowerment organization.
-She has also served as a board member of Indian Business and Professional women.
+Neerja serves on the advisory board of Maitri: a women’s self-empowerment organization.
+She has also served as a board member of Indian Business and Professional Women.